Simple-ML/Simple-ML/docs/DSL/development/how-to-add-a-new-language-concept.md

    1. [Update the Ecore file][SimpleML.ecore].
 Ensure that `SmlAbstractObject` is either a direct of transitive supertype.
    1. [Update the Genmodel file][SimpleML.genmodel].

-1. Update the [creators][creators], which simplify the creation of instances of model classes.
-There should be at least one function for each class.

-1. Update the [access shortcuts][shortcuts], which simplify the traversal of the EMF model.
-This is not always required and the file should only contain functions that are simple enough to not require tests.

 1. Update the grammar (_concrete syntax_).
    1. Create [grammar tests][grammar-tests]:
       1. Positive tests (with comment `// no_syntax_error`)